 The Famous Red Cabin – Eliassen Rorbuer

 You may already know that I am a great fan of Northern Norway and you may have seen the red cabin photo that I posted on instagram (@bizarrejourneys) many times.
 Not to upset you but I have a confession to make.
-That lonely small cabin – despite the fabulous looks – is not occupied by an interesting and solitude lover writer working on her/his magnificent latest piece – the cabin is part of Eliassen Rorbuer renting out cabins to Lofoten visitors.
+That lonely cabin – despite the intriguing look – is not occupied by an interesting and solitude seeking writer working on their magnificent latest piece but is part of Eliassen Rorbuer complex renting out cabins to the visitors of Lofoten.

-“Rorbuer” actually means a fisherman’s hut in Norwegian.
-There are still numerous rorbuers on the islands being used in accordance with their original purpose but the use of these cabins for tourism is also very common.
-My favourite one among all of those rorbuer facilities is Eliassen Rorbuer where I got to stay at twice.
+My favorite one among all of those rorbuer facilities in Lofoten Islands is Eliassen Rorbuer where I got to stay twice.
 The accommodation prices at Eliassen Rorbuer are slightly cheaper (you can rent out a cabin to host 3-4 people per USD 120/night) than the rest and it is located on the most beautiful and picturesque region in Lofoten Islands – Hamnoy.

-Finally, there is a bus stop right outside of Eliassen and this makes your life quite easy in Lofoten Islands if you are relying on public transportation like me.
+Finally, there is a bus stop right outside of Eliassen Robuer and this makes your life quite easy in Lofoten Islands if you are relying on public transportation like me.
 There is also a market which is about 35 minutes walking distance from Eliassen (beautiful views along the road) and not more than a 5 minutes on wheels.
-If it was not very apparent already – I should note that Eliassen is my favourite place in Lofoten and cannot recommend it highly enough for your trip to Lofoten.
+If it was not very apparent already – I should note that Eliassen is my favorite place in Lofoten and cannot recommend it highly enough for your own trip.